nomppy/auto-gradescope/README.md

 - A link to a submission on Gradescope

 A Chrome browser will open up and automatically go through each question and grade them, _marking only correct answers and leaving potentially incorrect ones for human review._

+Note: the code uses [Baml](https://docs.boundaryml.com/docs/snippets/clients/overview), refer to their documentation if you need to edit the `baml_src/` files.

 # Usage